plum-umd/bibifi-code/docs/API.md

 Build Submissions
 -----------------

-- Tests are test scripts database (JSON format)
-- Start VM instance
-- Uploads and untars build submissions to /home/builder/submission
-- Compiles build submission with `sudo -i -u builder make -B -C /home/builder/submission/build`
-- Runs each build test
-	- Runs grader (/problem/grader) as user "ubuntu" where the first argument is a filepath to a JSON file.
-The JSON file has the "type" key set to the value "build" and key "input" is the JSON test from the database (inserted via the admin interface of the website).
-A "port" key is also provided for the case when a test needs to start a service on a unique port.
+Every time a builder pushes a new commit, the infrastructure automatically grades the build submission against a suite of correctness, perfomance, and optional tests.
+The grader script is run on the VM and must conform to the following specification to run build-it tests.
+The first argument to the grader script specifies a filepath location of a JSON file.
+The `type` key in the JSON file has the string value `"build"`.
+The `input` key contains the JSON test script for the current test.
+You can set the test script through the admin page of the website (Click on the current contest, "view, create, and edit build-it tests", and select or create the test).
+The `port` key is an integer that provides a unique unused port in case your tests need to open ports.
+The port is incremented by 20 for each test.
+Here is an example input file:

 	{
 		"type": "build",
 		"input": {"some":"testcase","expected":"output?"},
 		"port": 6300
 	}

-	- A timeout will be recorded if not all required tests finish within the allotted time
+Output from `grader` must be provided as JSON to stdout.
+The output JSON must have the `result` key set to the boolean value of whether the test passed.
+The `error` key is an optional string that can be used to provide an error message for the user.
+The `time` key is a number that indicates how long the test took to run (typically measured in seconds).
+Here is an example output:

+	{
+		"result": false,
+		"error": "some error message",
+		"time": 3.114704
+	}

+When the `runner` receives a build-it submission, it does the following:

+- Starts a VM instance.
+- Uploads and untars build submissions to `/home/builder/submission`.
+- Compiles the build submission with `sudo -i -u builder make -B -C /home/builder/submission/build`.
+- Uploads all files in the problem directory to `/problem`.
+- Runs each build test:
+				- Uploads the JSON test input.
+				- Runs the grader (`/problem/grader`) as user "ubuntu" where the first argument is a filepath to a JSON file.
-- Parses resulting JSON stdout
+				- Parses the resulting JSON output from stdout.

-TODO: result formatting...
-XXX
+- Records the result in the database.

 Break Submissions
 -----------------

+Breakers submit tests against builder code during the break-it round.
+The grader script is run on the VM to grade submitted breaks.
+The first argument to the grader script specifies a filepath location of a JSON file.
+The `type` key in the JSON file has the string value `"break"`.
+The `classification` key has the string values `"correctness"`, `"integrity"`, `"confidentiality"`, `"crash"`, or `"security"` depending on the kind of the break test.
+The `port` key provides a unique unused port in case your tests need to open ports.
+The `test` key is the JSON break test submitted by the breaker.
+Here is an example input file:

+	{
+		"type": "build",
+		"classification": "confidentiality",
+		"port": 6300,
+		"test": ["some","break","test"]
+	}

+Output from `grader` must be provided as JSON to stdout.
+The output JSON must have the optional `result` key set to the boolean value of whether the break test demonstrated a violation.
+If the `result` key is omitted, the grader script indicates that it cannot automatically evaluate the break test, so it should be marked for manual judgement.
+The `error` key is an optional string that can be used to provide an error message for the breaker when `result` is false.

+	{
+		"result": false,
+		"error": "some error message"
+	}

+When the `runner` receives a break-it submission, it does the following:

+- Parses the JSON break-it test and makes sure a text description file exists.
 - Starts a VM instance.
-- Sends all files in the problem directory.
+- Uploads all files in the problem directory to `/problem/`.
-- Sends and unzips target's zip submission from (...)
-- Sends break submission folder to "/break/" ...
+- Uploads and decompresses the builder's final build submission to `/home/builder/submission`.

-TODO...
+- Compiles the build submission with `sudo -i -u builder make -B -C /home/builder/submission/build`.
+- Uploads all files in the break test directory (`<repository path>/repos/<breaker team id>/break/<break name>/`) to `/break/`.
+- Uploads the JSON test input file.
+- Runs the grader (`/problem/grader`) as user "ubuntu" where the first argument is a filepath to a JSON file.
+- Parses the resulting JSON output from stdout and records the result in the database.

 Fix Submissions
 ---------------

-TODO...
+During fix-it, builders have the opportunity to fix bugs found during the break-it round.
+Builders submit fixes as new commits to their git repositories, along with the list of breaks they have fixed.
+The `runner` does the following when it receives a fix-it submission:

+- Retrieve all break submissions that were automatically tested (status is BreakTested).
+- Make sure a text file exists describing the break.
+- Start a VM instance.
+- Uploads and decompresses the fix submission to `/home/builder/submission`.
-sudo -i -u builder make -B -C /home/builder/submission/fix/code/build TODO...
+- Compiles the build submission with `sudo -i -u builder make -B -C /home/builder/submission/fix/code/build`.
+- Run all required build-it tests.
+- Run all automatically tested break-it tests.
+- If all the tests passed, mark the submission for judgement.

-- Runs all required core and performance tests.
+The infrastructure runs all required build-it tests and automatically tested break-it tests.
-- Runs all break tests that were automatically graded (status is BreakTested).
-Judges need to later verify that the rest of the break tests are fixed.
+Contest administrators are responsible for passing final judgement on whether non-automatically tested break-it tests are fixed and whether the break-it tests are due to a single underlying bug.